Nico1942/fish-script/README.md

-# fish-script
+# fish-script 🐟️
-A colection of script and alias that I was created for my fish shell
+A collection of script and alias that I was created for my fish shell

 ### Aliases